corenel/vue-lab-manage/README.md

-# Vue project for lab management
+# A vue project for lab management

 ## Build Setup